 + Am I in danger of being mauled by a bear, a cougar or a wolf?

 This is a common question but... well... it doesn't show a good understanding of hazard perception.
 The reality is that this would be an extremely unlikely scenario.
 All our guides are bear aware, carry bear spray and can soothe you with facts about the very low probability of something like this happening.
 In fact you're far more likely to bleed to death from the cumulative effect of mosquito bites, which brings us on to...

 + Will there be bugs?

 In BC?
 In the rainforest?
 In spring and summer?
 Do bears poop in the woods?

 + Bears poop in the woods, what do we do?

 Some backcountry campsites do have pit toilets but, if they don't, we'll be digging catholes and/or latrines.
+Be prepared to poop in a hole in the ground.
 Please note we may be asking you to pack out your toilet paper, there are methods to do this with little fuss so don't worry about it too much.